jvalkeal/randomstuff/dataflow-keycloak/README.md

 In _dataflow-keycloak.yml_ and _skipper-keycloak.yml`_
 modify _client-secret_ with value `347573ad-cd1e-407d-a060-91a437d30e30`

-Keycload will also give known other settings directly from `http://localhost:8844/auth/realms/dataflow/.well-known/openid-configuration` which are reflected to _yml_ files.
+Keycloak will also give known other settings directly from `http://localhost:8844/auth/realms/dataflow/.well-known/openid-configuration` which are reflected to _yml_ files.

 ## Start Servers